PEtab-dev/petab_select/doc/index.rst

   (`example <https://pypesto.readthedocs.io/en/latest/example/model_selection.html>`__)

 Other model calibration tools can easily be integrated using the provided Python package or command line interface.

-This documentation provides examples aimed at both users and developers.
+An example of this is provided for the Python package statsmodels at :doc:`examples/other_model_types`.

+For users, in most
-However, if you are a user with PEtab problem(s) and simply want to perform model selection, then check the file formats documented here, and the model selection documentation of one of the calibration tools listed above.
-In most cases, model selection is performed entirely via one of the calibration tools, rather than the PEtab Select package directly.
+cases, model selection is performed entirely via one of the calibration tools, rather than the PEtab Select package directly.
 After model selection, the analysis and visualization methods in the PEtab Select package can be used directly with the results from your calibration tool.

+For developers, we provide some examples of how integrate model selection with PEtab Select into unsupported calibration tools via the CLI and Python interfaces of the PEtab Select package.

 Installation
 ------------